demidenm/demidenm/README.md

 ### Hi there 👋

 I'm Michael Demidenko, PhD, a NIDA funded Research Fellow at Stanford University, collaborating with Dr. Russell Poldrack.
 My expertise lies in the field of task fMRI, measurement, and neurodevelopment.
-As a dedicated researcher, I am passionate about advancing our understanding of these domains through rigorous scientific exploration.

-Feel free to explore the projects and contributions documented here, reflecting my commitment to pushing the boundaries of knowledge in the realm of neuroscience.
-If you have any questions, ideas, or collaboration opportunities, don't hesitate to reach out.
-Let's connect and explore the fascinating world of brain research together! 🧠✨
+Check out my projects.
+If you have any questions, ideas, or collaboration opportunities, don't hesitate to reach out. 🧠✨

 Check out my [personal webpage](https://www.michaeldemidenko.com) for more details.